dustymabe/dustymabe.com/content/post/2017-08-03/fedmag-blog-post.md

 ```

-In order to do the upgrade we need to add the location of
+In order to do the upgrade the location of
-the Fedora 26 repository as a new remote (similar to a
+the Fedora 26 repository needs to be added as a new remote
-git remote) for `ostree` to know about:
+(like a git remote) for `ostree` to know about:

 ```nohighlight
 [vagrant@host ~]$ sudo ostree remote add --set=gpgkeypath=/etc/pki/rpm-gpg/RPM-GPG-KEY-fedora-26-primary fedora-atomic-26 https://kojipkgs.fedoraproject.org/atomic/26
 ```
-You can see from the command that we are adding a new remote known as
+It can be seen from the command that a new remote known as
-`fedora-atomic-26` with a remote url of `https://kojipkgs.fedoraproject.org/atomic/26`.
+`fedora-atomic-26` was added with a remote url of `https://kojipkgs.fedoraproject.org/atomic/26`.
-We are also setting the `gpgkeypath` variable in the configuration for
+The `gpgkeypath` variable was also set in the configuration for
 the remote.
-This tells OSTree that we want commit signatures to be
+This tells OSTree that it should verify commit signatures
-verified when we download from a remote.
-This is something new that was
+when downloading from a remote.This is something new that was
 enabled for Fedora 26 Atomic Host.

-Now that we have our `fedora-atomic-26` remote we can do the upgrade!
+Now that the system has the `fedora-atomic-26` remote the
+upgrade can be performed:

 ```nohighlight
 [vagrant@host ~]$ sudo rpm-ostree rebase fedora-atomic-26:fedora/26/x86_64/atomic-host